Brian Bartlett

 Brian Bartlett (born October 1, 1953) is a Canadian poet, essayist, nature writer, and editor.
-He has published 15 books or chapbooks of poetry, three prose books of nature writing, and a compilation of prose about poetry.
+He has published 16 books or chapbooks of poetry, three prose books of nature writing, and a compilation of prose about poetry.
 He was born in St. Stephen, New Brunswick, and lived in Fredericton from 1957 to 1975.
 While a high-school student and an undergraduate he attended the informal writers workshop the Ice House (a.k.a.
 McCord Hall or Tuesday Night); there and elsewhere he benefited from the generosity and friendship of writers such as Nancy and William Bauer, Robert Gibbs, Alden Nowlan, A.G.
 Bailey, Kent Thompson, Fred Cogswell, David Adams Richards, and Michael Pacey.
 After completing his B.A. at the University of New Brunswick, including an Honours thesis entitled "Dialogue as Form and Device in the Poetry of W.B.
 Yeats," Bartlett moved to Montreal Quebec, and stayed there for 15 years.
 He completed an M.A. from Concordia University, with a short-story-collection thesis (advisor: Clark Blaise), and a PhD at Université de Montréal (dissertation: "Speech and Address in the Poetry of A.R.
 Ammons").
 In 1990 he relocated to Halifax, Nova Scotia to teach Creative Writing and English at Saint Mary's University.

-During his final dozen years of teaching, Bartlett edited several other poets' works, including a compilation of essays regarding a poet and Collected Poems of Alden Nowlan.
-After providing workshops for close to three decades, Bartlett retired from teaching in 2018.
-His workshops consisted of several genres (poetry, non-fiction prose, fiction), as well as environmental writing.
-He in addition, oversaw the Saint Mary's Reading Series.
-A long-time admirer of Thoreau, Bartlett has offered presentations at Thoreau conferences in Concord, Massachusetts; Gothenburg, Sweden; and Reykholt, Iceland.
-Bartlett's still writes poetry and prose, and edits to this day.
+During his final dozen years of teaching, Bartlett edited several other poets' works, including a compilation of essays about Don McKay and Collected Poems of Alden Nowlan.
+After nearly three decades at Saint Mary's, Bartlett retired from teaching in 2018.
+He had guided workshops in several genres (poetry, fiction, non-fiction prose), as well as courses in many fields of literature.
+He also oversaw the Saint Mary's Reading Series.
+A long-time admirer of Thoreau, Bartlett has given presentations at Thoreau conferences in Concord, Massachusetts; Gothenburg, Sweden; and Reykholt, Iceland.
+Bartlett's continues to writes poetry and prose.
 His wife, Karen Dahl (b.
 1963), was a Senior Manager for the Halifax Regional Library system; their children are Josh (b.
 1997) and Laura (b.
 2000).